 Note: Currently Calliope does not allow you to build multiple objectives, you will need to understand Pyomo and add an additional objective yourself to make use of this functionality.
-The Pyomo ConcreteModel() object can be accessed at model.\backend\model.
+The Pyomo ConcreteModel() object can be accessed at model.backend_model.

 4. Rerunning the backend.
 If you have edited parameters or constraint activation, you will need to rerun the optimisation to propagate the effects.
 By calling model.backend.rerun(), the optimisation will run again, with the updated backend.
-This will not affect your model, but instead will return a dataset of the inputs/results associated with that specific rerun.
-It is up to you to store this dataset as you see fit. model.results will remain to be the initial run, and can only be overwritten by model.run(force\rerun=True).
+This will not affect your model, but instead will return a new calliope Model object associated with that specific rerun.
+You can analyse the results and inputs in this new model, but there is no backend interface available.
+You'll need to return to the original model to access the backend again, or run the returned model using new_model.run(force_rerun=True).
+In the original model, model.results will not change, and can only be overwritten by model.run(force_rerun=True).

-Note: By calling model.run (force\rerun=True) any updates you have made to the backend will be overwritten.
+Note: By calling model.run(force_rerun=True) any updates you have made to the backend will be overwritten.